Beep…beep …

 4. Build direct customer relationships

 B2B and CPG brands traditionally don’t have a direct touchpoint with customers and have very few avenues to do so.
-Yet customer relationships play a crucial role in increasing lifetime value (CLV), retention, loyalty, and brand reputation market landscapes change.
+Yet customer relationships play a crucial role in increasing lifetime value (CLV), retention, loyalty, brand reputation, and market landscape change.

 In 2024, PepsiCo is a pioneer CPG brand that has adopted QR Codes in product packaging to build direct customer relationships and build a repository of first-party data for the future.
-The beverage giant’s Starry lineup already features QR Codes with GS1 Digital Link on packaging that does three jobs at once:
+The beverage giant’s Starry lineup already features GS1 QR Codes on the packaging that does three jobs at once:

-- Helps PepsiCo assign GTIN product keys into product packagings
+- Helps PepsiCo assign GTIN product keys to product packaging

-- Point customers to a Smartlabel webpages containing exhaustive product details
+- Point customers to a Smartlabel landing page containing exhaustive product details

 - Promote other products, initiatives, and loyalty programs to build direct customer relationships